If you want to save some money, there’s an easy way to get 2 for the price of 1 discounts at London tourist attractions.

 3. Present your voucher and Travelcard/train ticket

-Go to the attraction ticket office and show them your 2 for 1 voucher and train ticket or Travelcard.
+Go to the attraction ticket office and show them your 2 for 1 voucher and train ticket or One Day Travelcard.

-You need one voucher for every two individuals – an adult and a child or two adults
+You need one voucher for two adults or one voucher for an adult a child.

 How much money can I save?